Anthony Ackroyd

-Anthony Michael Ackroyd (born 30 June) is an Australian comedian, writer, musician, actor, speaker, and teacher.
-He is currently the CEO (Chief Enjoyment Officer) of his company The Laughter Advantage.
+Anthony Michael Ackroyd (born 30 June 1958) is an Australian comedian, writer, speaker, musician, actor, coach, and teacher.

 Biography

 Ackroyd was born in Hobart, Tasmania and grew up in the suburb of Warrane.
 He graduated from the University of Tasmania with a Bachelor of Arts, majoring in English Literature, European Literature and Philosophy.

 Ackroyd began performing stand-up comedy at the Sydney Comedy Store in the 1980s.
 Television exposure followed with appearances on popular TV shows such as The Video Comedy Store, Hey Hey It's Saturday and The Midday Show.
 From 1989 to 1991 he was a cast member on ABC TV's pioneering live comedy show The Big Gig.
 During the 1990s he appeared on TV shows including Good News Week, Tonight Live, Mornings with Kerri-Anne, and Pizza.
 He performed the critically acclaimed comedy monologue "Karma Comedian" on ABC's The Smallest Room in the House, which detailed with great honesty many aspects of his life to that point.
 Between 1996-2021 he was a cast member of the ABC current events comedy show Thank God It's Friday!

 Ackroyd performed for many years as a clown doctor at the Sydney Children's Hospital as well as working as a humour therapist in aged care facilities.
 He currently teaches the healing the power of laughter and humour to people with PTSD, trauma issues, serious and chronic illnesses at the Quest For Life Centre in the Southern Highlands of NSW.
+He is an international speaker whose keynote delivery Stress Less Laugh More teaches people how to use the power of laughter to change our lives and transform businesses.

 Ackroyd's one man shows have included Anthony Ackroyd in His Own Little World, Ecstasy and How To Get It, At Last The Truth About Everything, and The Fruit of My Lions.